griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/02_concepts.md

 Frequently when creating applications you will want to execute a series of steps in a very specific order.
 Workflows and Pipelines are both structures that allow us to do that.
 They have many of the same features as Agents, but are more directable.
 Whereas Agents can be given behaviors and tools and will use them when prompted appropriately, Pipelines and Workflows utilize hieararchies of tasks in very specific ways.

 ### Pipelines
 [Pipelines](https://docs.griptape.ai/en/latest/griptape-framework/structures/pipelines/) are always a sequential series of steps - one task after another until it is finished.
-They have a **single output**, and just like [Agents](https://docs.griptape.ai/en/latest/griptape-framework/structures/agents/), they can use [Memory](https://docs.griptape.ai/en/latest/griptape-framework/structures/conversation-memory/).

 In this course we're going to be taking some rough descriptions of movies and getting their actual names, then getting the summaries from the web and comparing them.
 Doing this as a **Pipeline** might look something like: